Lantern (software): Privacy policy

 Lantern collects as little information about their customers as possible in order to run their service:Our guiding principle toward data collection is to collect only the minimal data required to operate a world-class service at scale.
 We designed our systems to not have sensitive data about our customers; even when compelled, we cannot provide data that we do not possess.

 Related events

 At the beginning of 2019, it was reported that the Guangdong police had imposed penalties on the basis of the "Interim Provisions on the Administration of the International Network of Computer Information Network of the People's Republic of China" for a Lantern user to "create and use illegal channels for international networking."
 The fine is a thousand Yuan.
 The document of the punishment was publicized on the "Guangdong Public Security Law Enforcement Information Disclosure Platform".

-In March of 2022 it was reported that Russian users were employing Lantern to bypass censorship measures put in place by the Russian government.
+In March 2022 it was reported that Russian users were employing Lantern to bypass censorship measures put in place by the Russian government.

+In January 2026 Iran International reported that Lantern (in its unbounded mode) was seeing use in Iran in the aftermath of the 2026 Iran protests, albeit with limited success.